Risk management check-in for food banks and other charities

 Here's an overview of some of the risks food banks safe and how you can manage them to help your operation thrive.

-Workers' Compensation Insurance can be expensive for food banks and other charities vying for state grants in a less-than-stellar economy.
-And it's true that while volunteers can be protected under Workers' Compensation Insurance, not all states require that you carry it for your volunteers.
+Workers' compensation insurance can be expensive for food banks and other charities.
+And it's true that while volunteers can be protected under workers' compensation insurance, not all states require that you carry it for your volunteers.

 We understand, though, that your goal is to make sure that the people who help make your food bank a success know that when they volunteer their services, they don't have to worry about an accident causing them a debilitating injury.